-The Academy of Medical Sciences is developing a programme that will seek to facilitate a long-term collaboration between the most talented researchers in the field of antimicrobial resistance (AMR) in the UK and India.
-The programme will help to capacity build and is being generously supported by the Yusuf and Farida Hamied Foundation.
+The Academy of Medical Sciences has developed a programme that seeks to facilitate a long-term collaboration between the most talented researchers in the field of antimicrobial resistance (AMR) in the UK and India.
+The programme is designed to help capacity build and is being generously supported by the Yusuf and Farida Hamied Foundation.
 In addition to the Visiting Professorship scheme, it will also fund two major international scientific meetings.

 If you would like to be notified when a new round is opening, please email us here.

 You will be a Professor or senior group leader, based at a UK research institution, wishing to develop a collaboration with a researcher in India in the area of AMR.

 The Academy is keen to support a diverse portfolio of researchers through this innovative scheme, to include agricultural, veterinary, environmental and social scientists.
 In addition, we would be particularly encouraging of applications that seek to address the ‘One Health’ agenda.

 You will need to have a contract of employment that extends beyond the date for which funding is being sought.

 You will also need to have identified a suitable host in India to support your planned activities.